 Prerequisites

-This section assumes familiarity with PyTorch tensor operations from Section 0.2 and the transformer architecture from Chapter 04.
+This section assumes familiarity with PyTorch tensor operations from Section 0.2 and the transformer architecture from Section 3.1.
 Understanding of matrix multiplication is essential for the tensor parallelism discussion.
 The optimizer memory analysis from Section 6.5 motivates why distributed training is necessary.

 Distributed training relies on collective communication operations to synchronize data between GPUs.
 Understanding these primitives is essential for reasoning about the communication overhead of different parallelism strategies.